JavaColoss/JavaColoss/README.md

 - 🔭 I’m currently working on study project in Harvex Robo as java developer.
-In this project we develop site for shared movie watching
+In this project we develop site for shared content watching
 - 🌱 I’m currently learning Java and Python
 - 📫 How to reach me: Telegram @colossaltech